Skip to content

 • Firefox HTML

-• CMD Line Parameters - Any command-line parameters to pass to the web browser (e.g. -extoff for IE safe mode)
+• CMD Line Parameters - Any command-line parameters to pass to the web browser (e.g., -extoff for IE safe mode).

-• click - Simulates an actual click on the element rather than sending a DOM click event
+• click - Simulates an actual click on the element rather than sending a DOM click event.

 Local Browser Profiles

-Rapise version 6.3+ enables creation of profiles local to a test.
-It allows storing profiles together with tests (inside SpiraTest or Git repository) and eliminates the need to configure profiles manually on each execution host.
+Rapise version 6.3+ enables the creation of profiles local to a test.
+It allows storing profiles together with tests (inside a SpiraTest or Git repository) and eliminates the need to configure profiles manually on each execution host.

 Creating Local Browser Profile

-If a test contains local browser profiles they can be seen in the dropdowns.
+If a test contains local browser profiles, they can be seen in the dropdowns.

 Profile List for Playback